 The Spring 2021 Program Committee would like to announce an extension of the deadline for the spring meeting's call for proposals.
 The new deadline for session proposals is October 16, 2020.
 We hope that the extended deadline will allow our members to further connect, share ideas, and contribute to a successful spring conference!

-New England Archivists (NEA) invites submissions of session proposals for our Spring Meeting, to be held April 2-4, 2020, in Providence, Rhode Island.
+New England Archivists (NEA) invites submissions of session proposals for our Virtual Spring 2021 Meeting, to be held remotely the week of March 22-27, 2021.

-First-time presenters, current graduate students, and early-career professionals are encouraged to apply.
+First-time presenters, current graduate students, early-career professionals, and BIPOC are encouraged to apply.

 Possible Session Types

 Sessions are not limited to those listed below, and we encourage proposals with creative session formats.

 Two or three speakers present on a common theme.
 May include a moderator to steer discussion and/or introduce speakers and theme.

 Topical discussion with moderator leading discussion with everyone in attendance.
 May include additional moderator(s) to direct breakout conversations.